Sj-Amani/LaneLines_AdvancedDetector/README.md

 ## How to write a README
 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).

+Referencing The Project
+---
+If you like my code and you want to use it in your project, please refer it like this:

+`Amani, Sajjad.
+"Finding Lane Lines on the Road."
+GitHub, 16 July 2019, https://github.com/Sj-Amani/LaneLines_AdvancedDetector`